 - 1.1 Course learning outcomes and module learning outcomes should be set out in the definitive information in CourseLoop. - 1.2 Careful consideration should be given to the number and phrasing of learning outcomes.
 In general, it is sensible to limit learning outcomes to a manageable number that can be realistically demonstrated by all students upon completion of a module or course.
-Similarly, it is sensible to produce learning outcomes that provide some flexibility outside of the formal approval process. - 1.3 Between 12 and 16 outcomes should be optimal for most courses, while 8 and 12 learning outcomes should be optimal for most modules.

-- It is not necessary for a course or module to specify all of the learning outcomes that might possibly derive from a particular learning process.
+Similarly, it is sensible to produce learning outcomes that provide some flexibility outside of the formal approval process. - 1.3 Between 12 and 16 outcomes should be optimal for most courses, while 8 and 12 learning outcomes should be optimal for most modules. - 1.4 It is not necessary for a course or module to specify all of the learning outcomes that might possibly derive from a particular learning process.
 Specified outcomes should be those that are integral to a particular course or module and which a student would reasonably be expected to achieve if full advantage were taken of the learning opportunities provided.
-It is not necessary, for example, for a particular skill that is developed across many modules to be replicated as an outcome on each; it should be stated as an outcome on those where it is most salient - or those which all students must study.
-This is a course team judgement. - 1.4 Learning outcomes should be categorised under two broad headings: Knowledge and Understanding and Skills, Qualities and Attributes.
+It is not necessary, for example, for a particular skill that is developed across many modules to be replicated as an outcome on each; it should be stated as an outcome on those where it is most salient or those which all students must study.
+This is a course team judgement. - 1.5 Learning outcomes should be categorised under two broad headings: Knowledge and Understanding and Skills, Qualities and Attributes.
 The former specifies the knowledge and understanding of the subject matter that students will have at the end of a process of learning and what they will be able to do with it.
-The latter covers subject specific skills (where appropriate), cognitive skills and personal, transferable skills, as well as other attributes of the NTU graduate or postgraduate.

-1.5 All of a course's outcomes must be assessed in at least one (and preferably more) of the modules that comprise the course.
-To demonstrate this, a course team must compile a curriculum map (this shows in which modules the course outcomes are assessed, and forms part of the definitive course information in CourseLoop).
-A distinction is drawn between 'Taught' (T) and 'Assessed' (A) learning outcomes for the purposes of drawing up a curriculum map.
+The latter covers subject specific skills (where appropriate), cognitive skills and personal, transferable skills, as well as other attributes of the NTU graduate or postgraduate. - 1.6 All of a course's outcomes must be assessed in at least two of the modules that comprise the course (unless a dispensation is agreed at course approval).
+To demonstrate this, a course team must compile a curriculum map (this shows in which modules the course outcomes are assessed, and forms part of the definitive